 growth areas.
 Your support as a volunteer also lets your musician know how much you value their musicianship.

 Value: Our parent volunteers are incredibly valuable.
 We estimate that volunteers in our

 three audition orchestras and Prelude Strings will donate more than 1,100 hours, a value that is worth over $20,000.
 With the help of volunteers, we are able to keep our staffing costs lower.
 These lower costs mean that OAYO is able to funnel that money into other areas, such as scholarships for musicians from low income families.

-Every parent is asked to volunteer at least three times (preferably at three separate rehearsals or events).
-For families who choose not to volunteer, an alternative to volunteering is the volunteer opt-out fee of $75 per student enrolled.
-Volunteer assignments include helping with rehearsals, concerts,moutreach and retreat events.
+Every parent/guardian/caregiver is asked to volunteer at least three times (preferably at three separate rehearsals or events) in order to receive a $100 volunteer refund.
+Volunteer assignments include helping with rehearsals, concerts, outreach and retreat events.
 An OAYO staff member may contact you and ask you to help with a special project, as well.
 Complete volunteer job descriptions are available on the website.

 Special Volunteer Projects: